The Muppets: Publishing

-Among other print media, the Muppets have featured in comics since the 1970s.
+Among other print media, the Muppets have featured in comics since the 1980s.
 An eponymous comic strip by Guy and Brad Gilchrist first ran on September 21, 1981, in over 500 daily newspapers, six months after The Muppet Show ended its five-year run.
 By the end of its run in 1986, the comic strip was seen in over 660 newspapers worldwide.
 Many of the strips were compiled in various book collections.
 Special strips were also created in color, exclusively for issues of Muppet Magazine.

 Muppet Magazine was published from 1983 to 1989.
 The magazine was presented as being run by the Muppets themselves and included such features as celebrity interviews and comic stories.

 The only Muppets film adapted as a comic book was The Muppets Take Manhattan.
 The comic book series was adapted by Marvel Comics in 1984, as the 68-page story in Marvel Super Special issue #32.
 The adaptation was later re-printed into three limited series issues, released under Marvel's Star Comics imprint (November 1984 – January 1985).

 In the wake of Muppet Babies' success, Star Comics adapted the series into a bi-monthly title, of which 26 issues were produced.

 The final issue of Disney Adventures, released in 2007, included a one-page strip by Roger Langridge.
 In 2009, Boom!
 Studios began publishing a series of comic books based on The Muppet Show, written and illustrated by Langridge.
-Following two mini-series, an ongoing series, The Muppet Show Comic Book, was published for eleven issues.
+After two mini-series, an ongoing series, The Muppet Show Comic Book, was published for eleven issues.
 Additionally, Boom!
 Studios published fairy tale adaptations centered on the Muppets.
 In 2012, the Langridge series was transferred to Marvel Comics, which released an omnibus edition in 2013.